yomurb/yomu/README.md

 ## Usage

-You can extract text by calling `Yomu.read` directly:
+Text and metadata can be extracted by calling `Yomu.read` directly:

     require 'yomu'

     data = File.read 'sample.pages'
     text = Yomu.read :text, data
+    metadata = Yomu.read :metadata, data

 ### Reading text from a given filename

-You can also make a new instance of Yomu and pass a filename.
+Create a new instance of Yomu and pass a filename.

     yomu = Yomu.new 'sample.pages'
     text = yomu.text